snugel/cas-offinder/README.md

       -rw-rw-r--.
 1 user group 109496538 2009-03-21 01:01 chr14.fa
       ...

-Now, download Cas-OFFinder to any folder you want.
+Now, download Cas-OFFinder binary to any directory you want.

-And run it for a short help:
+And just run it for a short help:

     $> ./cas-offinder
         Cas-OFFinder v1.0 (2013-11-03)